ItaiAxelrad/open-spec/docs/specifications/2_Facility Construction/8_Openings/088000 Glazing.md

 ## General

 1. SUMMARY
    1. Section Includes
    1. Furnish and install all glass and glazing on the Drawings including windows and door lites.
    1. Related Sections
    1. Section 081113 – Hollow Metal Doors and Frames
    1. Section 081416 – Flush Wood Doors
 1. REFERENCES

-## General

- Glass Standard:
+   1. Glass Standard:
       1. PPG industries products are specified, except as indicated, but equivalent products of other manufacturers will be accepted upon approval of Architect.
-   1. Comply with recommendations of "Glazing Sealing System Manual" and "Glazing Manual" by Flat Glass Marketing Association, except as otherwise indicated or recommended by product manufacturer.
+   2. Comply with recommendations of "Glazing Sealing System Manual" and "Glazing Manual" by Flat Glass Marketing Association, except as otherwise indicated or recommended by product manufacturer.
-   1. Fire Resistive Glass Standard 15.
+   3. Fire Resistive Glass Standard 15.
-   1. SUBMITTALS
+2. SUBMITTALS
    1. Comply with all pertinent provisions of Section 013300.
-   1. Provide product data for all products to be utilized.
+   2. Provide product data for all products to be utilized.
-   1. Submit materials list of all items to be provided.
+   3. Submit materials list of all items to be provided.
-   1. Include manufacturers specifications and all other data needed to prove compliance.
+   4. Include manufacturers specifications and all other data needed to prove compliance.
-   1. Provide samples of all glass types, at least 12" x 12", and gaskets.
+   5. Provide samples of all glass types, at least 12" x 12", and gaskets.
-   1. Submit glass deflection calculations based on wind load.
+   6. Submit glass deflection calculations based on wind load.
-   1. Submit statement, stamped on drawing, certifying that the glazing frame and glass requirements have been coordinated with the structural wall system.
+   7. Submit statement, stamped on drawing, certifying that the glazing frame and glass requirements have been coordinated with the structural wall system.
 (Deflection)
-   1. WARRANTY
+3. WARRANTY
    1. Guarantee:
       1. Provide manufacturer's standard guarantee.

-   1. PRODUCTS
+## Products

    1. MATERIALS
    1. Glass
    1. Thickness: